When You Take Control, You Can Manage Stress

 We obtain breath we can see and feel.

 Liquids are vital to our survival.
-When we are under stress, if we consume liquids that can also serve as an escape mechanism, we have a double shot at getting rid of the feelings c • stress, at least temporarily.
+When we are under stress, if we consume liquids that can also, serve as an escape mechanism, we have a double shot at getting rid of the feelings of stress, at least temporarily.

-When you can see your breath you can be assured you are still alive.
+When you can see your breath, you can be assured you are still alive.
+Thus, smoking has strong psychological components.

-When we understand how our body function, we can take steps to relieve the problems.
+When we understand how we function, we can take steps to relieve the problems.

 We know that it is very natural to experience stress whenever there is something new in our environment.